BLOOMIN’ BLUEGRASS FESTIVAL

 (Artists appearing on Saturday unless otherwise noted.)

-The band schedule for smartphones will be available at BHFBands.com as we get closer to the festival.
+The band schedule for smartphones is available at BHFBands.com.

 This is an outdoor, rain-or-shine music festival in the beautiful Farmers Branch Historical Park.